 As mentioned, the walk to the MRT is quite a chore, although it is a straight bus ride (7-min) from the ‘Normanton Pk’ bus stop.

-Those heading to the CBD can hop onto bus 14 at the similar station.
+Those heading to the CBD (central business district) can hop onto bus 14 at a similar station.
 It is an 8-min ride across 5 stops to Buona Vista MRT station – thereafter, lies a 14-min ride across 7 stops to Raffles Place MRT.

 As for those getting to town, they can also hop onto bus 14 (albeit from the opposite end) at the ‘Opp Science Pk’ bus stop (9-min walk away) for a 21-min ride across 13 stops to Orchard Boulevard.